openvinotoolkit/openvino/docs/articles_en/about-openvino/system-requirements.rst

    Certain hardware (including but not limited to GPU, GNA, and latest CPUs) requires manual installation of specific drivers and/or other software components to work correctly and/or to utilize hardware capabilities at their best.
-This might require updates to operating system, including but not limited to Linux kernel, please refer to their documentation for details.
+This might require updates to operating system, including but not limited to Linux kernel, please refer to their ../documentation for details.
 These modifications should be handled by user and are not part of OpenVINO installation.